-Holy Wisdom Inclusive Catholic Community is a worshiping community in Lacey, Washington grounded in Roman Catholic tradition and liturgy.
+Holy Wisdom Inclusive Catholic Community is a worshiping community, in Olympia, Washington and on Zoom, grounded in Roman Catholic tradition and liturgy.
 Inspired by Vatican II, which described the Church as the “People of God,” we desire to bring this vision to the 21st Century and live it.

-Our annual celebration of Easter lasts for several days and in usually takes place at Gwinwood Christian Camp and Conference Center (map below), a few minutes away from our usual in-person location at St. Benedict’s in Lacey.
-In 2022 the celebration will be virtual, but stay tuned for what 2023 will bring.
-If you would like to join us virtually and you are not already on our Zoom list, contact us and we will be happy to add you.
-Here’s some additional information on the 2022 event if you want to get a deeper sense of it:
+Our annual celebration of Easter lasts for several days and usually takes place at Gwinwood Christian Camp and Conference Center (map below).
+This year will be our first ever hybrid celebration.
+If you would like to join us, virtually or in person, and you are not already on our Zoom list, contact us and we will be happy to add you.
+Here’s some additional information on the liturgy if you want to get a deeper sense of it:

-- 2022 How to be involved from home
+- 2023 How to be involved in person or from home

 - Atonement and Theosis Theology: Original Sin and Original Blessing